T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Evaluation Metrics

-Most vision-language models perform poorly in reasoning spatial relationships such as ``left'' and ``right''.
-Therefore, we introduce a detection-based spatial relationship evaluation metric.
-We first use UniDet~\cite{zhou2022simple} to detect objects in the generated image.
+Many vision-language models exhibit limitations in reasoning spatial relationships, such as distinguishing between "left" and "right," as well as in numerical counting.
+Consequently, we propose the use of a detection-based evaluation metric to assess performance in spatial relationships and numeracy.

+\textbf{2D-spatial relationships.} We first use UniDet~\cite{zhou2022simple} to detect objects in the generated image.
 Then we determine the spatial relationship between two objects by comparing the locations of the centers of the two bounding boxes.
 Denote the center of the two objects as $(x_1, y_1)$ and $(x_2, y_2)$, respectively.
 The first object is on the left of the second object if $x_1 < x_2, |x_1-x_2| > |y_1-y_2|$, and the intersection-over-union (IoU) between the two bounding boxes is below the threshold of $0.1$.
 Other spatial relationships ``right'', ``top'', and ``bottom'' are evaluated similarly.
 We evaluate ``next to'', ``near'', and ``on the side of'' by comparing the distances between the centers of two objects with a threshold.

+\textbf{3D-spatial relationships.} For 3D-spatial relationships, we leverage depth estimation~\cite{ranftl2021vision}, in conjunction with the detection-based metric.
+Let $d_1$ and $d_2$ represent the mean values of the depth maps corresponding to the two objects.
+Specifically, if $d_1 > d_2$ and the IoU metric exceeds the predetermined threshold of 0.5, it is inferred that the first object is positioned in front of the second object.
+Other 3D-spatial relationships “behind”, “hidden by” are evaluated similarly.

+\textbf{Numeracy.} For numeracy, we first extract the names of objects and their corresponding quantities from the prompts.
+Then, we leverage UniDet to detect objects in the images.
+This scoring mechanism is designed to consider both objects and their numerical correctness proportionally based on the number of object categories mentioned in the prompt.
+Let the variable $n$ represent the count of distinct object categories referenced in the given prompt.
+For every identified object in the image, the assigned score is calculated as $1/(2n)$ points.
+Furthermore, another $1/(2n)$ points are allocated if the generated quantity aligns accurately with the specified category.